linuxmint/doc-developer-guide/docs/cjs.rst

 These changes were tested in windowManager.js, an area of Cinnamon which is run constantly and which is prominent within the single execution thread.

-Reducing the overal number of gsettings signal listeners
+Reducing the overall number of gsettings signal listeners
 --------------------------------------------------------

 Here's an example: https://github.com/linuxmint/Cinnamon/commit/47bef00856e3b1f5a1e1a19e829dec498376d033